Cape Verde holidays on a budget: the 2026 cost guide

 Three restaurants worth seeking out

-Budget: Restaurante Kriola — A local restaurant in Santa Maria, Sal, that serves the dishes Cape Verde actually eats: cachupa stew, grilled fish, fresh seafood by weight.
-Mains £8–12.
+Budget: Restaurante Kriola in Santa Maria, Sal, serves the dishes Cape Verde actually eats: cachupa stew, grilled fish, fresh seafood by weight.
+Mains £8-12.
 Busy at lunch, quieter in the evenings.
-The setting is no-frills; the food is not.

-Mid-range: Chez Pastis — A French-influenced restaurant in Santa Maria that has built a loyal following over many years.
+Mid-range: Chez Pastis, a French-influenced restaurant in Santa Maria, has built a loyal following over many years.
 Good for grilled fish, seafood pasta, and Creole dishes.
-Mains £15–22.
+Mains £15-22.
 Better at dinner than lunch.
-Santa Maria, Sal.

-Worth the splurge: Hotel Morabeza restaurant — The dining room at one of Sal’s longest-established hotels.
+Worth the splurge: The dining room at Hotel Morabeza is one of Sal’s longest-established restaurants.
 Beachfront setting, reliably good seafood, and a menu that handles both local and international dishes well.
-Around £30–45 per head.
-Worth it for a special evening.
-Santa Maria, Sal.
+Around £30-45 per head.

 Getting around Cape Verde

 On Sal and Boa Vista, most resorts are within walking distance of the beach and Santa Maria town.
-When you do need to move, the options are:
+When you do need to move, the options are clear.

 8 tips to cut the cost of your Cape Verde holiday

 Book a package rather than separate flights and hotel.
-For Sal and Boa Vista, TUI and Jet2 holiday packages are almost always cheaper than booking your own flight and accommodation separately.
+For Sal and Boa Vista, Jet2 Holidays and easyJet Holidays packages are almost always cheaper than booking your own flight and accommodation separately.
 The operators buy charter seats in bulk and pass some of the saving on.
 Compare the package price against a DIY build before you commit.

 Travel in October and November.
 These two months offer the best combination of value and weather on Sal.
 The rains have largely passed, prices are well below peak, and the beaches are quiet.
 It is the most underrated window in Cape Verde’s calendar.
 See our month-by-month flight price guide for the full picture.